The Number That Matters Most

-You may not see revenue per employee in most board decks or conference talks.
+Revenue per employee rarely appears in board decks or conference talks.
 Financial media focuses on total revenue, growth rate, and valuation multiples.
-But you already sense that this is the number that reveals more about a business's structural position than almost any other single figure.
+But this is the number that reveals more about a business's structural position than almost any other single figure.
 It captures the leverage in the model — how much economic value each person generates, and therefore how defensible the margins are as AI capabilities continue to expand.

 - Google: $307B revenue (2023), ~182,000 employees. ~$1.6M per employee.